rbuch/citation-file-format.github.io/0.9-RC1/specifications.md

 The rationale for a standardized, machine- and human-readable format for `CITATION` files is discussed in more detail in
-{% cite standardized-citation-files %}.
-CFF has been developed to support all use cases for the citation of software, as discussed in {% cite principles %}, and thus promote attribution and credit for software in general, and research software in particular.
+{% cite standardized-citation-files --style ./_bibliography/apa-text.csl %}.
+CFF has been developed to support all use cases for the citation of software, as discussed in {% cite principles --style ./_bibliography/apa-text.csl %}, and thus promote attribution and credit for software in general, and research software in particular.
 {: .notice--primary}